Exhibition No.023

 In Stock

-This is the fifth issue of a series of hand-bound books with silk-screened covers on canvas.
+This is the fifth volume from a series of hand-bound books with silk-screened canvas covers.

-This book was compiled entirely of photographs of mannequins, which is one of Daido Moriyama’s favorite subject.
+This book is dedicated entirely to a collection of photographs of mannequins, one of Daido Moriyama’s favorite subjects.

 KURA chan